afhpayne/slackutils/README.md

 At this stage, Slackgrab can:
 (1) Download the 64-bit tar file to the currently open slackbuild directory.
+(2) Announce dependencies for slackbuild
-(2) Verify the MD5sum for the downloaded file against the one in program_name.info
+(3) Verify the MD5sum for the downloaded file against the one in program_name.info

 This is written in python and has no dependencies beyond the standard python library.